 Integrated Regional Watershed Management Planning Project

-The River Exchange recently submitted the final report for a National Forest Foundation (NFF) grant to serve as secretary and fiscal agent for the Upper Sacramento –McCloud – Lower Pit Regional Water Management Group (USR RWMG) for one year.
+In 2015, The River Exchange submitted the final report for a National Forest Foundation (NFF) grant supporting us in serving as secretary and fiscal agent for the Upper Sacramento –McCloud – Lower Pit Regional Water Management Group (USR RWMG) for one year.
 The grant was critical in providing a year of structure during which the embryonic RWMG could meet regularly, learn to work together, adapt to changing priorities, and generate the required support for a very important project by one of our members.

 The River Exchange thanks the NFF for the benefits to our community their support provided!